nens/threedi-mi-utils/README.md

 # threedi-mi-utils
-Python package with tools for managing the 3Di working directory structure
+Python package with utilities for the 3Di Modeller Interface

 # Local development